 This brief paper was written at the beginning of the debate on Proposition 8 in response to a request from a colleague who was curious about the view of the Reformers on the subject.
 Please do not repost it or share it without my express written permission.

 Is that it isn’t obnoxiously long.
 Other than that, there’s not much good to be said of it.
-Denzel Washington is a superb actor and he does as good a job as anyone could with a script that can only … Continue reading

 2010 is the 450th anniversary of the death of Philip Melanchthon, Luther’s better colleague and one of the more important of the Lutheran Reformers.
-There’s loads of links here.
-I’ve also placed a link box on the nav panel to … Continue reading

 I’ve placed a link on the sidebar to Baptist World Aid.
 You’ll be taken directly to the BWA donation page.
 I hope you’ll help as you are able.

 It was the French who colonized Haiti, so what do they think about what Pat Robertson said concerning Haiti’s problems being based on a deal they made with the devil to throw off French control?
-Well, predictably… [the remark] got … Continue reading

 This is why I love American Idol!